morrildl/warden/README.md

 # Recipes

+Here are some handy commands illustrating how to perform common operations.

+## Generate Client Access Certificate

+To generate a new client TLS cert to use with the Warden whitelist:

+    openssl genrsa -out new.key 2048 # generate a 2048-bit RSA private key
+    openssl req -new -key new.key -out new.csr -days 3650 # generate a certificate signing request openssl x509 -in new.csr -out new.pem -req -signkey center.key -days 3650 # self-sign the cert
+    rm new.csr # certificate signing request not needed once cert is generated

+(This is copied from above.)

+## Compute Certificate Fingerprint for Use in ACL

+If you have a certificate that you want to add to a level-2 ACL entry in Warden configuration, you can obtain it like this:

+    openssl x509 -sha256 -fingerprint -noout -in certificate.pem

+You can then copy the resulting fingerprint string into `warden.json`.

 ## Extract Keys from Existing Java Keystore

+If you have an existing Java keystore file containing keys you would like to use with Warden, you can extract them and convert them to PEM-encoded DER/ASN.1 x.509 certificates like this:

     keytool -importkeystore -srckeystore current.keystore -destkeystore asdf.p12 -srcstoretype JKS -deststoretype PKCS12 -destkeypass asdfgh openssl pkcs12 -in asdf.p12 -nokeys -out mykey.crt